RoboticAgents/course-information/community_guidelines.md

 ### Interactions in the local community

 ### Interactions on Discord
+- Be courteous about any questions asked by a classmate
+- Respond to questions when you can
+- Check it regularly (particularly if that is your main communication method for group work)

 ### Interactions on GitHub
  - PRs should be reviewed thoroughly and in a timely manner.
 Should they not, gentle reminders are okay.